 Matthew Acevedo, M.A.
 (University of Central Florida)

-Matt Acevedo is the Instructional Design Manager at FIU Online, where he oversees the teams responsible for designing and developing all of the fully online courses at Florida International University.
-He is also a doctoral student in the Higher Education program at FIU.
-He holds a Bachelor of Fine Arts in Film and a Master of Arts in Instructional Design and Technology: Instructional Systems, both from the University of Central Florida.
-His research interests include distance education administration, instructional design and development, faculty and designer development, and critical education.
-He has published and presented at conferences on topics related to online course design and faculty-designer collaboration.
+Matt Acevedo is the Director of Learning Innovation and Faculty Engagement at the University of Miami, where he leads a team of instructional designers charged with empowering faculty members to create innovative and meaningful learning experiences across modalities.
+He holds a Bachelor of Fine Arts in Film and a Master of Arts in Instructional Design and Technology, both from the University of Central Florida.
+He is currently a doctoral student in the Higher Education program at Florida International University.
+His research interests include the professionalization spectrum in the instructional design field, neoliberalism and new public management in higher education, faculty and designer development, critical pedagogy, and social justice.
+He has published and presented at national conferences on topics related to course design and faculty collaboration.

 Course video: IDH 3034-3035 :Urban Inequality in HBO’s The Wire